Finally Enough Love: 50 Number Ones

 Finally Enough Love: 50 Number Ones is a remix album by American singer Madonna, released through Warner Records.
 Its abridged 16-track edition, simply titled Finally Enough Love, had a pre-release on streaming services on June 24, 2022, while the full 50-track edition and all physical formats were released on August 19, 2022.
 The album marks Madonna achieving a record 50 number ones on the US Billboard Dance Club Songs chart, the most number ones of any artist on any single Billboard chart.
 The title derives from the lyrics of her 50th number one, "I Don't Search I Find".
 It is also the first release in a multi-year reissue campaign with Warner, commemorating the 40th anniversary of Madonna's recording career.

-Finally Enough Love topped the album charts of Australia, Belgium, Portugal, French-speaking Switzerland (Romandie), the Netherlands, and the international album chart of Croatia, while reaching the top five in France, Germany, Hungary, Italy, Ireland, Spain, Switzerland and the United Kingdom.
+Finally Enough Love received generally favorable reviews from critics.
+Commercially, the album peaked at number one in Australia, Belgium, Portugal, French-speaking Switzerland (Romandy), the Netherlands, and the international album chart of Croatia, while reaching the top five in France, Germany, Hungary, Italy, Ireland, Spain, Switzerland and the United Kingdom.
 The album debuted at number eight in US Billboard 200, making Madonna the first female artist in the USA to have a top-ten album in the last five consecutive decades (1980s–2020s).
 Madonna also became the first woman to have an Australian number-one album in five different decades.
+Finally Enough Love was certified Gold by the British Phonographic Industry (BPI).